 Theme 7: Human Capital

-The Government is enabling people and their communities right across the agriculture supply chain with the support, infrastructure, and skills to do their jobs.
+The government is making sure people and their communities, right across the agriculture industry and supply chain, have the support, infrastructure, and skills to do their jobs.

-- $40 million to support the forestry sector recover and rebuild from the 2019-20 Black Summer bushfires through the $40 million Forestry Recovery Development Fund Program (2020-21 to 2022-23).
+- continuing to support the forestry sector recover and rebuild from the 2019-20 Black Summer bushfires through the $40 million Forestry Recovery Development Fund Program (2020-21 to 2022-23).